-Since its creation by the Legislature, in 1955, the Commission has continued to operate as the principal state agency responsible for administering financial aid programs for students attending public and private universities, colleges, and vocational schools in California.
+The Commission is the principal state agency responsible for administering financial aid programs for students attending public and private universities, colleges, and vocational schools in California.
 The Commission has never wavered from its central mission to make education beyond high school financially accessible to all Californians.

 The State of California is committed to helping small and disabled business thrive.

-The SB/DVBE Liaison, Ms. Diane Watkins can be contacted at firstname.lastname@example.org.
+The SB/DVBE Liaison, Jennifer Donoho can be contacted at firstname.lastname@example.org.

 The California Public Records Act protects the rights of the public to request public records from government agencies.
 You can request records from the California Student Aid Commission via email, telephone, or letter.

 Please provide the following information in your request: